ivanaogrizovic/thepinkpanther/README.md

 * Fully responsive
 * Made with reusable modules
 * Every page is fully accessible (WCAG 2.1 AA)

+You can run it locally (see instructions below) or visit the [GitHub Page](https://ivanaogrizovic.github.io/thepinkpanther/).

 *Do not copy or claim as your own.
 I do not own the rights to the images used in this project as it was made for learning purposes and not for commercial purposes.*